What is Specified Skilled Worker System? I'll explain it in an easy-to-understand way

 In industrial sectors that do not have a "★", you cannot work with Specified Skilled Worker (ii).

-There is also a system under which foreigners can work in Japan called "technical training," but this is different from Specified Skills.
+There is also a system in which foreigners work in Japan "Technical Intern Training", but it is different from Specified Skills.

 Specified Skills qualifications also allow families to live in Japan together, or to live in Japan for an indefinite period of time.